six519/Line-Tracing-Bot-In-C-Arduino-Nano-/README.rst

 Line-Tracing-Bot-In-C-Arduino-Nano-
 ===================================

-Line Tracing Bot With Arduino Nano In Pure C
+Arduino Nano Line Tracing Bot In Pure C

 Building And Uploading To Arduino
 =================================